pzemtsov/pzemtsov.github.io/_posts/2014-11-24-how-cache-affects-demultiplexing-of-e1.md

 - In our example major drop in performance (3.4 times) happens when running out of L3 cache.
 L1 and L2 caches gave much smaller penalty (14% and 56%).
-This means that in our case and similar cases, while fitting into L1 cache is desirable, the primary focus must be in fitting the L3 cache.
+This means that in our case and similar cases, while fitting into L1 cache is desirable, the primary focus must be on fitting into the L3 cache.
 Fortunately, modern days' sizes of L3 caches make it possible.
 While keeping all the data for any realistic job in 32K or 256K is problematic, 20MB of memory allows to store something meaningful (it is, after all, 32 times bigger than the entire memory of IBM PC XT).
   Any effort to squeeze the data into L3 cache or partition it into independently processed cache-sized blocks